Flatbed Driver | Heavy Haul Driver

 Tarping a flatbed load isn't as simple as tossing a tarp over your load, throwing some bungees on it and calling it good.
 Tarping is a tough job.
 Tarps are awkward and heavy and you have to use them when it’s freezing outside or stifling.
 Tarping can also be a dangerous job.
 Not only do you have to get into awkward positions to carry the tarp to the top of the load, but you may have to crawl on top of the load itself.
 Add any amount of wind to the equation and it gets extremely dangerous.
 The tarp acts as a sail in the wind and it can take you for a ride.
 Drivers tarping their loads are highly prone to injuries, whether because they fall off the load or strain their back or shoulders.

-Does the idea of securement training freak you out?
-Improperly secured loads can result in fatal accidents, so your fear is understandable.
-Can you do it?
+Do you have what it takes to be a flatbed trucker and secure different types of cargo every day?
+Flatbed trucking and load securement can be intimidating.
 If you were to take your tractor and flatbed trailer and turn them upside down and shake them, would your load still be secure?
-That’s the goal with flatbed training — your load should be so secure that nothing is going to make it come loose.
+That’s the goal with cargo securement — your load should be so secure that nothing is going to make it come loose.